 Apparently I was already 5cm dilated and fully effaced…still with extremely weird contractions that wouldn’t even show up on the monitors.
 They moved us to a labor & delivery room and I got on the birthing ball and just chilled for an hour or two with my husband pushing on my back through every contraction.
 I figured sitting in the bed all I would think about was my back pain, so I wanted to get up and move around until I couldn’t do it any longer.
 Again, if you’re offended by this picture, I’m actually not sorry…having a baby is painful and messy and sometimes inappropriate to share, but mostly beautiful–especially that look on my husband’s face ;)

-They kept asking me if I wanted drugs and I kept giving them wishy-washy answers…I knew that I didn’t want drugs because of all of the side effects, I just didn’t know if I could actually go through with labor without them.
+They kept asking me if I wanted drugs and I kept giving them wishy-washy answers…I knew that I didn’t want drugs because of all of the side effects also after the article I read by Legacy Healing, I just didn’t know if I could actually go through with labor without them.
 The next time they checked me I was already 8 cm, so I decided to just roll with it drug-free (with the exception of antibiotics because I never even made it to the appointment to check for step B and I was not immune to Rubella).
 The worst part about the labor was how HOT I was.
 They had me covered in ice rags and literally had to change them every 5 minutes because they would get hot so quickly.
 I also constantly had to have ice chips shoveled into my mouth and was fanned with pillows in between each contraction–thank god for nurses, student nurses, and moms.